yxgong0/STIG/README.md

 A network based on GAN for generating text sequence images.

-The code will be uploaded after [this article](https://arxiv.org/abs/1901.06782) has been published.
+The code will be uploaded when [this article](https://arxiv.org/abs/1901.06782) has been published.